Parks for People Project

 We want to improve sustainable travel and access to, between, and within the parks.
 This will involve promoting greater access to the parks for pedestrians, cyclists, and those using public transport, improving pedestrian connectivity with the train station at Kearsney, traffic calming measures and increased car parking.

 Our Parks for People project will make the parks more sustainable.
 They will be better managed, better protected, and with the facilities to bring new audiences to the parks to generate increased revenue for reinvestment.
-We're aiming to achieve a 'Green Flag' for the parks by 2018.
+We're aiming to achieve a 'Green Flag' for the parks.